System Design Space

 Core containerization mechanisms

-• Cgroups limit and allocate CPU, memory, I/O, and process count.
+• Cgroups allocate and cap CPU, memory, I/O, and process count; without them one container eats the whole node.

-• A layered file system assembles reusable image layers and speeds up container startup.
+• A layered file system assembles an image from reusable layers, so rebuilds and startup stay cheap.

-• The container runtime creates the container, starts the process, and manages its lifecycle.
+• The container runtime creates the container, starts the process, and carries its lifecycle through to exit.

 Linux host system